moble/PostNewtonian.jl/docs/src/code_structure.md

 There is a fairly simple hierarchy to the code:

-1. **State**
+1. **System and state**

-   Objects of type `PNState` represent the PN system itself and some information about it, including:
+   Objects of type `AbstractPNSystem` represent the PN system itself and some information about it, including:
+   - The `Binary` type — `BBH`, `BHNS`, or `NSNS`
    - The float type `T` — `Float64`, etc.
    - The PN expansion order `PNOrder` — a `Rational`
-   - The `Binary` type — `BBH`, `BHNS`, or `NSNS`
    - The `Expansion` type — `TaylorT1`, `TaylorT4`, or `TaylorT5`
-   - The current state of the system, including the fundamental variables
+   - The current `state` of the system, including the fundamental variables

-   All but the last item are stored as type parameters; the last is stored as a vector inside the object.
+   The first of these is represented as the type itself, the last is stored as a vector inside the object, and the rest are represented as type parameters.

-   Note that basically everything below will be written as a function of such an object, which we will denote `pnstate`.
+   Note that basically everything below will be written as a function of such an object, which we will denote `pnsystem`.

 2. **Fundamental variables**